Sun Safety Tips for Kids: How to Protect Your Skin from the Sun

 What is a safe UV index for kids?

-Wondering how strong the UV rays are in your town?
+How strong the UV rays are in your town?
 The UV index is a number you can check before getting dressed and planning the day.
-Here’s what the UV index numbers mean:

 • 1 to 2: Low exposure to UV rays